antimof/UxPlay/README.txt

     by the Pi's built-in Broadcom GPU should be used.
 RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2
     (Video4Linux2).
-The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`)
+A GStreamer Video4Linux2 plugin that works with UxPlay is now in the GStreamer-1.21.0.0 development branch, and will only be available in the forthcoming GStreamer-1.22 release ,but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`)
-    for RPi OS (Bullseye) has already appeared in current updates.
+    for RPi OS (Bullseye) has already appeared in its current updates.
     Until the promised full update appears, or if you are using a different distribution, you can find [patching
     instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches
-    for GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.1 (used in Manjaro for RPi) are also available.
-On "Desktop" operating systems with X11, use `uxplay -v4l2` (or use `-rpi` as a synonym), and optionally specify a videosink with "`-vs ..`"); use `uxplay -rpiwl` as a synonym for "`-v4l2 -vs waylandsink`" on a Desktop system with Wayland.
-On a system without X11 with framebuffer video (such as RPi OS Bullseye "Lite") use `uxplay -rpifb` as a synonym for "`uxplay -v4l2 -vs kmssink`".
+    for GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.1 (used in Ubuntu 22.04 and Manjaro for RPi) are also available.
+On "Desktop" operating systems with X11, if just using `uxplay` does not work well, use `uxplay -v4l2` (or use `-rpi` as a synonym), and optionally specify a videosink with "`-vs ..`"); use `uxplay -rpiwl` as a synonym for "`-v4l2 -vs waylandsink`" on a Desktop system with Wayland (this applies to Ubuntu).
+On a system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use `uxplay -rpifb` as a synonym for "`uxplay -v4l2 -vs kmssink`".